-Ajadi attends Olufi Gbongan Day, urges Youths to vote wisely in 2023
+Ajadi attends Olufi Gbongan Day, urges youths to vote wisely in 2023

 Reiterating his call on the youths to keep their voters’ cards handy, he said they had a collective duty to enthroning quality leadership in the country.

-The politician said if truly the future belonged to the youths, they should play major roles n the choice of who emerged and who led them.
+The politician said if truly the future belonged to the youths, that they, they should play major roles n the choice of who emerged and who led them,

 He reiterated that all the youths in Gbogan should get their voters’ cards to choose their leaders wisely in the forthcoming general elections.